ucbds-infra/otter-grader/docs/otter_assign/python_notebook_format.rst

 If you are grading from the log or would like to store students' environments in the log, use the ``save_environment`` key.
-If this key is set to ``true``, Otter will serialize the stuednt's environment whenever a check is run, as described in :ref:`Logging <logging>`.
+If this key is set to ``true``, Otter will serialize the stuednt's environment whenever a check is run, as described in :ref:`logging`.
 To restrict the serialization of variables to specific names and types, use the ``variables`` key, which maps variable names to fully-qualified type strings.
 The ``ignore_modules`` key is used to ignore functions from specific modules.
 To turn on grading from the log on Gradescope, set